 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I turned the power off for about 5 or 6 hours to get work done and when the power came on the fridge slowly stopped working.
 Tuesday the power was off for a few hours today everything in the freezer is thawed out.
-I have no clue what to do or if it's fixable.
-Please point me in the right directionor tell me what I can do to fix it myself?

 When this happened to me, I was on the verge of buying a new one, but I pulled off the toe plate only to discover a half inch layer of dust and such.
 'Pulled it off, vacuumed it and everything restarted -- this came with the house, so I had no clue either.